Handshaking Lemma and Interesting Tree Properties

 Since there are I internal nodes, each having K children, therefore total children in the tree = K * I.

-There are I-1 internal nodes which are children of some other node (root has been excluded hence one less than the total number of internal nodes)
+There are I-1 internal nodes that are children of some other node (root has been excluded hence one less than the total number of internal nodes)

 That is, out of these K*I children, I-1 are internal nodes and therefore the rest (K*I – (I-1)) are leaves.